jariperttunen/Rextensions/README.md

 # R extensions
-Demonstrating calling R functions from C. Two examples are available, one for vectors and one for matrices.
+Demonstrating calling R functions from C. Three examples are available highlighting also row-major (row-first) vs. column-major (column-first) matrix storage organization in C and R respectively.

+The first example creates one vector in C, passes on the vector to R function that makes vector addition in R style and returns the result vector back to C.

-The two examples create one vector and one matrix respectively as data, pass the data to R functions that make vector and matrix addition in R style and return the results to C. The datatype for the vector and the matrix used is *double*.
+The second exmpale creates one matrix in C, sends the matrix as column-first to R function that makes matrix addition in R style and returns the result matrix back to C.

+The third example creates one matrix in C, sends the matrix as row-first to R function that converts the matrix column first for proper indexing in R.

+The datatype for the vector and the matrices used is *double*.

 ## Usage